 See above for our hours of operation as they do vary.

-We recommend allowing 2-3 hours for your visit, with a minimum of 1 hour to tour the property, starting no later than 2.30pm.
-(All guests must depart the property by 4.15pm.)
+We recommend allowing 2-3 hours for your visit, with a minimum of an hour to tour the property.
+(All guests must depart the property by 5.00 p.m.)

-During sugar cane season, the syrup factory grinds sugar cane from January to May; please view our Special Events for more information.
+The steam operated syrup factory c.1890, grinds sugar cane from January to May; please view our Special Events for more information.

-General admission includes entrance to St. Nicholas Abbey, with access to the great house, syrup factory and bottling room.
+Admission includes entrance to St. Nicholas Abbey, with a tour of the great house, syrup factory and bottling plant.
 Guests are also encouraged to explore the plantation’s beautiful formal gardens, gullies and nearby Cherry Tree Hill, a majestic avenue of Mahogany Trees offering a breathtaking view of the island’s rugged east coast.

 *Entrance fees are subject to change without notice.

-Groups of 10 or more persons are recommended to book their visit to St. Nicholas Abbey in advance.
+Large groups of persons are recommended to book their visit to St. Nicholas Abbey in advance.
 Please contact our reception staff to plan your group visit.